barkadosh1/IDD-Fa19-Lab2/README.md

 **a.
 What voltage level do you need to power your display?**

+The typical Voltage needed to power the display is +5V.
+We can confirm this in two ways.
+The easisest and surest way to confirm this is with the provided data sheet, which suggests that the supply voltage (VDD) is +5V.
+As the data sheet suggests, the ground pin (0 V) is VSS.

+The other way to confirm this is by looking at our assembly.
+Since pin 2 (VDD) is the pin we are using to power our display, we can easily trace it back to the +5V connection on the Arduino board, confirming that this is the voltage being used to power the display.

 **b.
 What voltage level do you need to power the display backlight?**

+The voltage level used to power the display backlight is approximately +3.3V.
+Similarly, we can also confirm this in two ways.
+Through the provided data sheet, we see that the operating voltage of the display backlight is +3.2V +/- 0.15V.
+The data sheet also suggested that pin 15 is where the power for the display backlight is connected and that pin 16 is the ground for the backlight.

+The other way to confirm this is again by looking at our assembly.
+Since pin 15 is the pin we are using to power our display backlight, we can easily trace it back to the +3.3V connection on the Arduino board, confirming that this is the voltage being used to power the display backlight.

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**